Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: SGLD and Posterior Privacy

-\end{lemma} \begin{proof}[Proof Lemma \ref{Lemma-SGLD-2.2}] The proof will be separated into two cases, $r=1$ and $r > 1$. $(\hat\sigma_{kn + n}^{1})^2$ can be easily computed from lemma \ref{Lem-App-SGLD-1} using the fact that both the noise and prior are distributed normally.
-A first general upper bound on $(\hat\sigma_{kn + n}^{1})^2$ is found at eq. \ref{Eq-App-sigma_1}
+\end{lemma} \begin{proof}[Proof of Lemma \ref{Lemma-SGLD-2.2}] The proof will be separated into two cases: $r=1$ and $r > 1$.
+Starting from the case of $r=1$, since the noise and the prior have Normal distributions, $(\hat\sigma_{kn + n}^{1})^2$ could be easily computed from Lemma \ref{Lem-App-SGLD-1}.
+Eq. \ref{Eq-App-sigma_1} yields a first general upper bound on $(\hat\sigma_{kn + n}^{1})^2$ applicable for all $k\in\mathbb{Z}_{>0}$.

-Where the inequality holds because $\lambda < \hat\lambda$
+where the inequality holds because $\lambda < \hat\lambda$.